 For a demonstration of SkoolKit's capabilities, take a look at the complete disassemblies of Skool Daze, Back to Skool and Contact Sam Cruise.
-The source skool files for these disassemblies can be downloaded here.
+The latest stable releases of the source skool files for these disassemblies can always be obtained from pyskool.ca; the latest development versions can be found on GitHub.